"I burst cry": NYSC lady in disbelief after entering house given to her by PPA

 A female National Youth Service Corps (NYSC) member could not believe her eyes after seeing an accommodation meant for her.

-The corps member, who was posted to Kebi, said the accommodation was given to hat by her place of primary assignment (PPA).
+The corps member, who was posted to Kebbi, said the accommodation was given to her by her place of primary assignment (PPA).

 In the video by @yetty_hairssence on TikTok, the lady said she cried when she saw the apartment for the first time.